sudokpr/my-cooking-adventures/data/recipe/ravioli-with-paneer.md

       1/2 tbsp of crushed pepper

-      1 red chilly or 1/2 tsb of chilli flakes
+      1 red chilly or 1/2 tsp of chilli flakes

       Put all together in a mixer jar